neptune2016/syllabus/readme.md

 - Course content, schedule, code, and other files will be distributed on [github](https://github.com).
 Course materials are available at [neptune2016](https://github.com/neptune2016).

 - Course communication and coordination will take place on [slack](https://slack.com).
+Casey will send a link for you to join our slack team.

 ## To do before you arrive

-- Fill out the course survey (todo: casey will add link).
-This will be used to tailor the content to your interests and make decisions about how to run the course to best fit everyones' needs. *Please complete the survey by XXX*.
+- Fill out the [course survey](http://goo.gl/forms/nfuwpCX74x).
+This will be used to tailor the content to your interests and make decisions about how to run the course to best fit everyones' needs. *Please complete the survey by May 6, 2016*.

 - Bring a copy of [Practical Computing for Biologists](http://www.sinauer.com/practical-computing-for-biologists.html) (abbreviated in this document as PCfB) and read "Before you Begin", Chapter 1, and Chapter 2.
 Also download an familiarize yourself with the [example files](http://practicalcomputing.org) provided at the [book website](http://practicalcomputing.org).